jamt9000/DVE/README.md

 **300-W landmark regression**

-The 300-W This dataset contains 3,148 training images and 689 testing images with 68 facial landmark annotations for each face (with the split introduced [this CVPR 2014 paper](http://www.jiansun.org/papers/CVPR14_FaceAlignment.pdf)).
-The dataset is described in this [2013 ICCV workshop paper](https://www.cv-foundation.org/openaccess/content_iccv_workshops_2013/W11/papers/Sagonas_300_Faces_in-the-Wild_2013_ICCV_paper.pdf).
+The 300-W This dataset contains 3,148 training images and 689 testing images with 68 facial landmark annotations for each face (with the split introduced this [this CVPR 2014 paper](http://www.jiansun.org/papers/CVPR14_FaceAlignment.pdf)).
+The dataset is described in [this 2013 ICCV workshop paper](https://www.cv-foundation.org/openaccess/content_iccv_workshops_2013/W11/papers/Sagonas_300_Faces_in-the-Wild_2013_ICCV_paper.pdf).

 | Embed.
 Dim | Model | Error (%IOD) | Links |